hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/7-smd_simulations.rst

                 fi
                 done

+                # Renaming SMD work record file for each step separately
+                mv smd-hy-1.txt smd-hy-1-${i}.txt

         done

-This script will save and rename the *charge_vdd.xls* file at each step for each of the QM system.
-The *.xls* is a text file consists of three columns namely atom number, atom name and the computed VDD charges for the respective atom.
+The first highlighted line defines that for each SMD run, a randomly selected input will be used from the 10 different starting configrations.
+This script will save and rename the *charge_vdd.xls* and *tc_job.dat* files at each step for each of the QM system.
+Later on, these files can be used to analyse the SCF, QM Energy, HOMO-LUMO Gap or the VDD charges etc.

-.. admonition:: We Recommend!

-        Monitoring HOMO-LUMO Gap

-        It has been reported for QM/MM simulations of proteins and other solvated molecules, that the HOMO-LUMO gap turned down to zero!
-This case should be avoided, hence we suggest to monitor the HOMO-LUMO gap for your chosen QM region.
-The corresponding figure depicting the HOMO-LUMO gap for our QM regions is supplementary figure S25(b).

-Finally, we have analysed the total atomic charges of the substrate *vs* the six different QM regions.
-Please follow the supplementary figure S25(a), where you can see that the substrate's partial charge don't vary significantly from QM4 to QM6.
-Hence, we have selected the QM4 region as our choice for subsequent QM/MM simulations as follows.
+The scond highlighted line will save the *CV-vs-work* output from each SMD run, those are later to be used to compute the free energy profile along the CV.

+Apart from these 74 SMD simulations, we have run 1 SMD simulation seprately which is coupled with NBO analysis along the CV.
+Details of which is available in the next section.